jakemcc/jakemccrary.com/source/_posts/2021-07-20-improve-your-tests-by-picking-better-constants.markdown

 Well chosen constants reduce the state a person needs to keep in their head.
 This makes tests easier to understand.
-Good constants make test failures easier to understand.
+Good constants also make test failures easier to understand.
 Just like good variable names, good constants increase the readability of our tests.

 It is well worth placing some extra thought into the constants found in your tests.